Carla's 2019 Legislative Priorities Tracker

 I am committed to creating a fair opportunity economy, public safety, a welcoming Oregon, and a sustainable future.
-My priority bills are listed below, and we'll be updating this site with their progress throughout the session.
+My priority bills from 2019 are listed below, along with what happened in 2019.
 We have also linked to each bill's page on OLIS, the Oregon Legislative Information System.
 You can use OLIS to find a copy of any bill that has been introduced, accompanying testimony, and public meeting times.

 Some of these bills are complicated and subject to change through the committee amendment process.
 If you have a question or comment about what a bill does, please feel free to contact my office.
 You can click here for information about how to testify on a bill, and here for information on how a bill gets passed.